Register a Vital Record

 Out of Hospital/Institution Births or Home Births

 A certificate of live birth for each birth occurring in Missouri must be filed within five (5) days after the date of birth (Section 193.085, RSMo).
 Certificates containing erasures, whiteouts, writeovers, or faxes or reproduced copies will NOT be accepted.
-If your child has reached his/her twelfth birthday and no record was registered, pursuant to Section 193.105.1, RSMo, you will need to use the Delayed Birth process and will need to contact this office for further instructions at 573-751-6378.
+If your child has reached his/her twelfth birthday and no record was registered, pursuant to Section 193.105.1, RSMo, you will need to use the Delayed Birth process.
+For additional information, contact the Bureau of Vital Records at 573-751-6387, Option 3.

 The certificate shall be prepared and registered by one of the following in the indicated order:

 - The physician in attendance at or immediately after the birth.

 - Any other person in attendance at or immediately after the birth.
 (Certified Nurse Midwife, Certified Professional Midwife, Certified Midwife, or Other Midwife.)